 Most Baiga are Hindu, but they have combined Hindu practices with their own beliefs.
 Baigas follow folk beliefs and mix them with taboos.
 One taboo among the Hindu Baiga is that a woman's hair must not be combed or let down long in the presence of men.
 Another is that a woman should not pass in front of a man who is sitting but behind him.

 What Are Their Needs?

-Many Romani live in poverty.
-Usually the only clothes a Romani owns are the ones on his back.
+Many live in poverty.
+Usually, the only clothes a Baiga owns are the ones on his or her back.
 An unsanitary lifestyle has created many physical needs among them.
-The quality of health care, nutrition, and education is poor.
-Most children do not attend schools because their families are always on the move.
-Adequate educational opportunities must be provided to raise their standard of living.
+The quality of health care, nutrition and education is poor.
+Most children do not attend school.
+They need adequate educational opportunities to raise their standard of living.

 * Scripture Prayers for the Baiga in Bangladesh.